JeffWarnimont/Nearest-Neighbor-Delivery-Routing/README.md

 # Nearest-Neighbor-Delivery-Routing

 This is a delivery routing simulation application written in Python 3.10 utilizing PyCharm Community Edition 2022.1.1 to address delivery of a list of packages with deadlines, delays, dependencies, and other conflicts.
-All packages need to be delivered by individual dedlines and the total travel of all 3 available trucks has to be under a certain mileage threshold.
+All packages need to be delivered by individual deadlines and the total travel of all 3 available trucks has to be under a certain mileage threshold.
 The application utilizes a nearest neighbor algorithm for delivery routing.